-Click here to see the video of the kids in action!
+Watch the video to see the kids in action!!

 Believe it or not, I still have this piece in my attic!
 That’s one good thing about marshmallows, they are completely made of chemicals so they will never get moldy.
 In fact, I know there will be some people out there who will comment negatively about the use of food in art as being wasteful, but I really don’t consider marshmallows food.
 They are made from corn syrup and water.
 There is nothing nutritious about them.
 They are candy.
 I actually am very concious of not wasting food.
 This Easter we hollowed out our eggs (and I made quiche) because I was feeling really guilty about throwing away the hard boiled ones.
 I use flour to make homemade playdough and I feel more guilty about that.
 We use candy on our gingerbread houses.
 I don’t feel bad about that one.
 As my friend says, marshmallows are not going to solve world hunger.
 (You can donate here to help with that!)